Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 If your child is still a little shaky with the letter sound – which would be understandable now that we’re towards the end of the alphabet – have them name each of the pictures while stressing the first sound.

-For example, v-v-violin, v-v-volcano, v-v-vegetables.
+For example, v-v-violin, v-v-vest, v-v-vase.
 You could also have your child hold their hands in a “v-shape” while saying each word.

 This is the last of my printable alphabet worksheets for letter v.